 As a grant-making organisation, Lloyds TSB Foundation for Scotland works hard to deliver more than just funding support to organisations and their staff team.
 Following this approach to capacity building through the CYPFEIF & ALEC Fund, we will give organisations the opportunity to engage in and receive support beyond their Core Fund award over the 3-year period.

 This programme will include an annual conference, a series of learning and development workshops, 1-2-1 organisational support, networking and learning exchange sessions, and information and resource sharing.
 There will also be links to other sources of support, including local and national provision.

-To view the Support and Engagement Programme for 2016-2017 please click here
+To view the Support and Engagement Programme for 2017-18 Click here

 To view the CYPFEIF & ALEC Fund timeline of activity for 2017-2018 please click here